-Ivanka Trump's Response To The Poway Synagogue Shooting Pointed Out A Pattern
+Ivanka Trump Responded To The Poway Synogogue Shooting By Pointing Out A Troubling Pattern

 It's a news story that is, sadly, all too familiar.
 On Saturday, April 27, an armed gunman opened fire at the Chabad of Poway synagogue in Poway, California, killing one person and leaving multiple people injured.
 This shooting represents yet another act of violence against a Jewish religious community, and Ivanka Trump's response to the Poway Synagogue shooting pointed out that disturbing pattern.